Do you wish to leave our website?

 Marsh Broker Japan, Inc.

 Hours of operation: 9:00 a.m. – 5:00 p.m., Monday through Friday (closed on holidays)

-(7) Requests for disclosure of Retained Personal Data pursuant to the Act on the Protection of Personal Information
+(7) Retained Personal Data pursuant to the Act on the Protection of Personal Information

-Requests for notice, disclosure, correction, addition to or removal from, suspension of use, deletion, and suspension of provision to third parties (collectively referred to as “Disclosure”) shall be processed after confirming the requesting party’s identity.
+Requests for notice, disclosure, correction, addition to or removal from, suspension of use, deletion, suspension of provision to third parties and record of provision to third parties (collectively referred to as “Disclosure”) shall be processed after confirming the requesting party’s identity.
 Requests relating to Retained Personal Data in the possession of an insurer or other company will be forwarded to that company.
 If an investigation of Retained Personal Data in the Company’s possession indicates that the information is not correct, the information shall be corrected based on those results.
 Requests for notice or disclosure concerning the use of Retained Personal Data require the payment of a fee (1,000 yen (including consumption tax) per request).
 Please use the contact information above to make inquiries concerning procedures and application forms.

 Adopted: April 1, 2005